John Coghlan’s Quo – Saturday 16th November 2019

-After a roof-raising night back in November 2017, we welcome Quo legend John Coghlan back for a second consecutive year!
+After a roof-raising night back in November 2017 and again in December 2018, we welcome Quo legend John Coghlan back for a third consecutive year!

-In 2013 and 2014, John rejoined Francis Rossi, Rick Parfitt and Alan Lancaster for the two sell-out Status Quo Frantic Four Reunion Tours, selling out all over the UK and Europe and reigniting the excitement of the early days of Quo.
+In 2013 and 2014, John rejoined Francis Rossi, Rick Parfitt and Alan Lancaster for the two sell-out Status Quo Frantic Four Reunion Tours, appearing all over the UK and Europe and reigniting the excitement of the early days of Quo.

 During the late nineties John Coghlan’s Quo was formed and through various line-ups has enjoyed regular gigs all over the UK and Europe.
-The current band (previously performing as The John Coghlan Band) consists of John on Drums with Baz Barry and Mick Hughes from NWOBHM Boogie Band ‘Predatür’, and Rick Chase on bass and vocals completing the line-up.
-Whilst Baz is currently having medical treatment, Rick Abbs is a fantastic replacement.
+The current band consists of John on drums, with Mick Hughes on guitar and vocals, Rick Chase on bass and vocals, and Pete Mace on guitar and vocals completing the line-up.

 John Coghlan’s Quo – The prime aim is to recreate an authentic “70’s Quo Sound” in keeping with John’s time with Quo.
 For Quo fans and critics alike, this time is often regarded as Quo’s “Classic” period.

 ‘John Coghlan’s Quo take you on a joyous journey of his golden past in one of the most celebrated and much loved rock bands the UK has ever produced.
 A night of beer-raising, feelgood factor Status Quo classics’

 ‘Thanks for a fantastic gig in Hull, will definitely be coming to see you guys again soon, I hope!
 Reminded me of how a Quo gig should be, hot, rocking, bouncing & very loud & of course Quo music played how it should be!
 Thanks again John & JCQ see you soon 👍🎸’